 A unique benefit on the Reserve card tier is that while you can use these MQMs to upgrade your own Medallion status, you can also gift them to your family and friends to help them reach their Medallion upgrade faster.

-- In any calendar year your eligible spending on your card is $30,000 or more, you will be awarded 15,000 bonus Medallion Qualification Miles (MQMs).
+- In any calendar year your eligible spending on your card is $30,000 or more, you will be awarded 15,000 bonus MQMs.

 - If you have spending of $60,000 or more in a calendar year, you will be awarded an additional 15,000 bonus MQMs (so 30,000 total).

 Medallion status can also help you earn more miles.
 Through Dec.
 31, 2014, you'll get a bonus on miles flown that increases with your status.
 Starting in 2015, you'll get extra miles per dollar spent on fares.
-The higher your Medallion status, the bigger your bonus will be.
+In both cases, the higher your Medallion status, the bigger your bonus will be.

 #3.
 An [almost] free coach or first-class companion airfare every year